Marcoswodbarros/RocketNews/README.md

-# Landing Pages - RocketNews
+# Rocketseat Challenge - RocketNews

 This is my second challenge from the Rocketseat.